t9md/vim-choosewin/README.md

 # Land to window you choose.

-Aiming to mimic tmux's `display-pane` feature, which enables you to choose window interactively.
+This plugin aims to mimic tmux's `display-pane` feature, which enables you to choose window interactively.

-This plugin should be useful especially when you are working on high resolution wide display.
+This plugin should be especially useful when you are working on high resolution displays.
-Since with wide display, you are likely to open multiple window and moving around window is a little bit tiresome.
+Since with wide displays you are likely to open multiple window and moving around window is a little bit tiresome.

-This plugin simplifies window excursion.
+This plugin simplifies window navigation.

   1. Display window label on statusline or middle of each window (overlay).
   2. Read input from user.
-  3. land to window.
+  3. Land to window.

 ## Example configuration: